Dry farming (without irrigation)

 Often people farm in a place where enough rain falls during the year (and at the right times) to water the plants just with rainfall.
 Farmers don’t have to worry about the plants getting enough rain.
 That’s called “dry farming” because the farmers don’t have to carry water to the plants.

 But in other places, like Egypt or the Arabian peninsula, it hardly rains at all.
 Farmers can’t rely just on the rainfall to water their crops.
 They have to find some way of getting water from the river to their fields.
-That’s called “wet farming,” and the way they get water from the river is called “irrigation.”
+That’s called “wet farming,” or “irrigation farming,” and the way they get water from the river is called “irrigation.”
+The word comes from Latin words, meaning maybe to lead (water) somewhere, or to go in a straight line .(Nobody is sure which.)

 So whenever they can, people use some kind of machine to help them carry the water.
 Often this is a lever: a long wooden pole with a bucket on one end so people can hold the other end of the pole and lower the bucket into the water and then raise it and swing it around and dump it into a canal that is a little higher up, and that carries the water to the fields.
 In Egypt, people call this machine a shaduf.

 Or sometimes people use a water wheel to lift the water up and dump it into the canal.
+The first water wheels were probably in India.
+They were wheels that people or donkeys pushed around and around so they would lift up water from the river and pour it into a canal.
+Later on, people figured out how to use the water itself to turn the water wheel.
 That way the water can power the lifting as well as feeding the crops.

 Ancient Agriculture: From Foraging to Farming, by Michael and Mary Woods (2000).
 For middle schoolers, with plenty of information about how farming got started, and how it worked.